karmveershubham/DSA/README.md

 # DSA
-Program on Data Structures and algorithm using CPP.
+Program on Data Structures and algorithm using CPP and C.

 Searching Algorithms
   Linear search